dianamartin/data-tracker-guides/signs_markings/task_management.md

 1. Visit the tasks landing page: http://transportation.austintexas.io/data-tracker/#home/work-tasks-markings/

 2. By default, the Tasks table displays tasks which have been ISSUED to work groups.
 Each row in the table represents a single tasks that must be completed, and the tasks are grouped by the workgroup assigned to the task.
-Additional tabs display work orders that are NEW, COMPLETED, and on HOLD.
+Additional tabs display tasks that are NEW, COMPLETED, and on HOLD.

 3. The search box at the top of the tasks table enabes searching by keyword.
 Partial words are accepted.